LiamBolt/software-metrics-g8/README.md

    – 0% reuse assumed
    – Productivity rate based on team/tool maturity

+   ### Lecture 10: Black Box Testing for Login Functionality
+As part of  Software Test Metrics (Lecture 10), we applied **black box testing with test case definition** to the Homework Portal’s **Role-Based Access Control** feature, specifically the login functionality.
+We:
+- Defined three test cases to verify the login process for Teachers, testing valid credentials, invalid passwords, and empty fields.
+- Conducted manual black box testing to ensure the feature meets requirements without inspecting internal code.
+- Documented the test cases, results, and methodology in `TESTING.md`.

+This contribution enhances the project’s quality assurance by validating a critical feature.
+See [TESTING.md](TESTING.md) for details.

 ### Other Implemented Metrics

 - **Cohesion & Coupling** (Lecture 2) - [@Kashb-shielah](https://github.com/Kashb-shielah)